-This incident illustrates well the kind of discomfort with which most Muslims in Nigeria [18] view the need for social distancing during worship.
+This incident illustrates well the kind of discomfort with which most Muslims in Nigeria view the need for social distancing during worship.
 Similar acts of disobedience in many mosques and churches in different parts of the country have been reported in the media.
 For example, in November 2020, the National Television Network (NTA) broadcasted sessions of a mobile court in Abuja that issued an order to arrest some imams and pastors either for violating the lockdown by conducting worship in their churches or mosques or for not observing the social distance rule when meetings were allowed.

-After discussing an importance of communal worship for Nigerian Christians and Muslims [19] in this section, in the following part of this article we will move to the responses to COVID-19 on part of influential religious leaders who shaped their Muslim and Christian followers' attitude to the pandemic.
+After discussing in this section an importance of communal worship for Nigerian Christians and Muslims, in the following part of this article, we will analyze the different responses of religious leaders to the COVID-19 pandemic in Nigeria.